protobufjs/protobuf.js/README.md

 Plain objects can be encoded directly when they already use protobuf.js runtime types: numbers for 32-bit numeric fields, booleans for `bool`, strings for `string`, `Uint8Array` or `Buffer` for `bytes`, arrays for repeated fields, and plain objects for maps.
 Map keys are the string representation of the respective value or an 8-character hash string for 64-bit keys.

+Note that, as with any structured binary format, decoded structures incur runtime memory overhead beyond their encoded representation.
+Applications processing untrusted input should therefore apply appropriate input-size and concurrency limits to bound memory use.

-Unknown fields present on the wire are discarded by default.
-To preserve and forward unknown fields, set `reader.discardUnknown = false` before decoding with that reader, or make this the default for subsequently created readers with `Reader.discardUnknown = false`.
-Preserved unknown field data can be dropped from a decoded message with `delete message.$unknowns`.
+For the same reason, unknown fields present on the wire are intentionally discarded by default rather than retained for the lifetime of decoded messages.
+Applications that need unknown-field round-tripping, such as forwarding messages through an older schema, can opt in by setting `reader.discardUnknown = false`, or make preservation the default for subsequently created readers with `Reader.discardUnknown = false`.
+Preserved unknown field data can be explicitly dropped with `delete message.$unknowns`.

 ### Convert plain objects